Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Merger and detection rates: compact binaries throughout the cosmos

 In the following, we refer to the \emph{reach} $z_r$ of a network as the redshift at which the detection efficiency is $\epsilon=0.5$, which means the network is capable of detecting at least half of the source population at any redshift up to its reach at a threshold SNR $\rho_*$.
-On the contrary, the \emph{horizon redshift} of a network is the maximum redshift at which the network can detect sources at the SNR threshold $\rho_*$.
-For a single interferometer an optimally oriented binary, i.e. the orbital and detector planes are parallel, would be detected at threshold SNR at horizon distance.
-For a network, however, the horizon redshift is calculated numerically and we approximate it as the distance at which the network efficiency falls to {\red $\epsilon=0.001$}.
+Further, we present the \emph{per-mille redshift} $z_{pm}$ as the redshift for which the detection efficiency at the SNR threshold $\rho_*$ drops to $\epsilon=0.001$.
+This may be seen as a proxy for the networks' horizon redshift.

-In Tab.~\ref{tab:reach} we provide the reach and horizon of all the networks for BNS and BBH mergers for two threshold SNR values: {\em detections} with $\rho\geq10$ and exceptionally loud signals with $\rho\geq100$.
-Note that the GW literature has many different measures of reach and horizons (see, e.g., Ref.\,\cite{Chen:2017wpg}) and not all agree with the ones defined here.
+In Tab.~\ref{tab:reach} we provide the reach and per-mille redshift of all the networks for BNS and BBH mergers for two threshold SNR values: {\em detections} with $\rho\geq10$ and exceptionally loud signals with $\rho\geq100$.
+Note that the GW literature has many different definitions of the reach (see, e.g., Ref.\,\cite{Chen:2017wpg}) which may not all agree with the one defined here.